madiskoivopuu/EventsOrganiser/README.md

 ## Prerequisites
 ### At least two VMs
+Requirements for these VMs:
+1. at least 4 cores
+2. 8GB of RAM
-Both VMs will need to have Ubuntu 24.04 installed.
-Other Debian based distributions might work, but the application has not been tested on those.
+3. Ubuntu 22.04 (other distros might work, but this app hasn't been tested on them)

-These VMs will also need to have default ports open for MySQL, RabbitMQ, HTTP(s) and Kubernetes.
+4. default ports for MySQL, RabbitMQ, HTTP(s) and Kubernetes are open

 If you can't have two VMs, then you will need to use the following command after setting up kubernetes: `kubectl taint node mymasternode node-role.kubernetes.io/master:NoSchedule-`.
 This will allow pods to be ran on that VM.